Whilser/Broadlink-RM2-Universal-IR-Remote-Controller-Domoticz-plugin/README.md

 If before pressing `Create` only one level was saved, creates a Push On button, if two levels was saved it a Switch creates, which allows to turn on and off devices with an IR port.
 If 3 or more levels was saved, a selector switch is creates.

-The plugin supports sending **several IR commands at once** when switching on / off in Domoticz.
-Just press the `Learn` button several times with sending an IR command from the remote before saving the level (`Save` button).
+The plugin supports sending **several IR commands at once** when switching on / off in Domoticz (for example, switching tv channels).
+Just press the `Learn` button, send an IR command from your remote, repet last step as many times as you need IR commands, finnaly press `Save` button.
+After pressing save button, the device will be created.

 ## Установка / How to Install: